Sambor2511/computer-science-bottom-up/README.md

 Hexadecimal refers to a base 16 number system.
 Hexadecimal uses the standard base 10 numerals, but adds A B C D E F which refer to 10 11 12 13 14 15.

+Traditionally, any time you see a number prefixed by 0x this will denote a hexadecimal number.